About the Russian, Eurasian & East European Studies Collections

 Collaborative Collection Development

 A cooperative acquisitions partnership with the Cornell University Library (known as “2CUL”) allows the librarian to avoid duplication, expanding the resources at the disposal of students and faculty on both campuses.
-Agreements with Princeton University Libraries, and The New York Public Library--both coutstanding collections of retrospective and current Slavic and East European materials--further expand the resource base in the Greater Metropolitan Area.
+Agreements with Princeton University Libraries, The New York Public Library, and Harvard University Library--outstanding collections of retrospective and current Slavic and East European materials--further expand the resource base in the Greater Metropolitan Area.

 For print materials lacking in Columbia's holdings, students and faculty benefit from access (via Borrow Direct) to other great collections, such as those at Chicago, Princeton, Yale, and Harvard.
 Locally, students have free and open access to the historic Slavic and East European holdings of The New York Public Library, only a short subway ride away.